 3. Supplier defect rate

 Supplier defect rate is the percentage of materials from suppliers that don’t meet quality specifications.
 The quality of materials from suppliers can have a huge impact on quality costs.
-It’s also important to track the incoming supplier quality, or the percentage of materials received that meet quality requirements.
-Also, supplier chargebacks, or the total cost charged to suppliers for materials that don’t meet quality standards.
+It’s also important to track the incoming supplier quality, or the percentage of materials received that meet the necessary quality requirements.
+Additionally, supplier chargebacks, or the total cost charged to suppliers for materials that don’t meet quality standards, must also be considered.

 Supplier defect rate = % defective materials